James Ho: Federal judicial service

-On September 28, 2017, President Donald Trump announced his intent to nominate Ho as a Circuit Judge to an undetermined seat on the United States Court of Appeals for the Fifth Circuit.
+On September 28, 2017, President Donald Trump announced his intent to nominate Ho as a United States circuit judge to an undetermined seat on the United States Court of Appeals for the Fifth Circuit.
 Cruz had promoted Ho as a candidate for a vacancy on the court.
 On October 16, 2017, Trump sent Ho's nomination to the Senate.
 He was nominated to the seat vacated by Judge Carolyn Dineen King, who assumed senior status on December 31, 2013.
 On November 15, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
-On December 7, 2017, his nomination was reported out of committee by a 11–9 vote.
+On December 7, 2017, his nomination was reported out of committee by an 11–9 vote.
 On December 13, 2017, the United States Senate invoked cloture on his nomination by a 53–44 vote.
-On December 14, 2017, Ho’s nomination was confirmed by a 53–43 vote.
+On December 14, 2017, Ho's nomination was confirmed by a 53–43 vote.
 He received his judicial commission on January 4, 2018.

-In July 2018, Carrie Johnson of NPR wrote that "Ho has shaken up the staid world of appellate law by deploying aggressive rhetoric in cases involving guns, abortion rights and campaign finance regulations."
-Johnson wrote that "critics say Ho is writing op-ed columns, not legal opinions...
-Friends and former colleagues said he's an intellectual engaging with ideas."
-In a judicial opinion, Ho said the current "government... would be unrecognizable to our Founders"; in another he wrote of the First Amendment "right[s] of... bishops to express their profound objection to the moral tragedy of abortion".

-On September 9, 2020, Trump included Ho on a list of potential nominees to the Supreme Court.
+He was sworn in by Justice Clarence Thomas at the private library of Texan real estate billionaire and Republican donor Harlan Crow.